arleybri18/holbertonschool-zero_day/0x02-vi/README.md

 Inserting with the command i
 Cutting with the command Esc yy
 Pasting with the command Esc p

+Undoing with the command Esc u